shepner/qa_system/qa_system/query/README.md

 - Components such as the embedding generator, vector store, and LLM can be swapped or extended by passing custom instances to `QueryProcessor`.
 - Logging is integrated throughout for observability and debugging.

+## User Interaction Logging

+- User questions and answers are logged to per-day markdown files in the directory specified by `USER_INTERACTION_DIRECTORY` (e.g., `./data/user_interaction/2025-05-20.md`).
+- Each entry in the log contains a timestamp, the user question, and the generated answer, in a structured markdown format.
+- The contextualizer reads all `.md` files in this directory to generate contextual summaries for future queries.

 ## File Structure

 - `processor.py`: Main pipeline logic (`QueryProcessor`)